Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 to be liked?
 Because I need the support of other to survive.
 Why do I need the support of other to survive?
 Because I am utterly incapable of surviving on my own.
 Why is that so?
 Because I grew up in a world which everything is interconnected and splintered.
-Ok how many whys was that? six.
+Ok how many whys was that?
+Six.
 It felt like a lot more.
-Very interesting excercise.
+Very interesting exercise.
 Ok so let's analyze that.

 I like learning because I want to survive.
 But also because I want to be loved.
 Now I could discuss whether learning about the world is the best way to be